CS4330: Software Security

 Introduction to software reverse engineering and secure software development.
 Students will understand software of unknown origin, including obfuscated malware, through static and dynamic analysis; discover, identify, and mitigate software vulnerabilities; and apply fundamental security design principles during system design and development to minimize vulnerabilities.
 Common reverse engineering tools will be utilized to analyze and audit representative software and obfuscated malware.

-- Prof. Patrick Dudenhofer, Assistant Professor of Computer Science
+- Prof. Patrick Dudenhofer, Assistant Professor of Computer Science and Cyber Operations

 The student will be able to: